rattletat/wg-gesucht-social-experiment/README.md

 **THE TOOL:**

-Web scraper and automated tool written in Java for sending personalized messages on [wg-gesucht.de].
+Web scraper and automated tool written in Java for sending personalized messages on [wg-gesucht.de](https://www.wg-gesucht.de/).

 Use it for scientific purposes only.
 Be responsible and consider ethical and legal issues.

-Not maintained.